artokun/angular-course-demo-app/README.md

 # Wait and Eat

-This is the demo app for for https://www.angularcourse.com.
+This is the demo app for https://www.angularcourse.com.

 You can find a full working demo at http://www.waitandeat.com.